 For DEED's Small Cities Development Program (SCDP), grantees are monitored through desk and on-site monitoring.
 Desk monitoring is conducted on an ongoing basis which includes reviewing startup documents, policies and procedures, environmental documents, ongoing activities, disbursement requests, labor standards, annual reports/performance measurements, audits, final reporting, and closeouts reporting.
 On-Site monitoring is conducted at least once during the term of the grant agreement.
 The State decides to conduct desk versus on-site monitoring based on cost and time evaluation.
 Follow-up monitoring may occur if there are significant findings of non-compliance with program requirements or if other administrative difficulties become apparent from reviews.
 DEED staff provides technical assistance to grant administrators.
 Monitoring of economic development projects uses the same process as those established through the state of Minnesota's CDBG competitive program.
 During the midst of the pandemic, the monitoring process had remained the same and was conducted remotely due to the health emergency brought on by coronavirus disease (COVID-19) and actions taken to prevent the spread of the disease.
 HUD's Personally Identifiable Information policy has been maintained.
-With the pandemic lifted, on-site monitoring is being implemented.
+With the pandemic lifted, on-site monitoring is being implemented, with an option of remote monitoring on a case-by-case basis.